LevinHornischer/StoneDuality_ESSLLI/README.md

 # Materials

-* You can find the slides for the lecture here: (will be uploaded soon).
+* You can find the slides for the lecture here: [`esslli26.pdf`](esslli26.pdf).
 Note the slides will still be updated as the course progresses.
 * I also have given a full semester course on Stone duality, on which the present course is based.
 You can find the lecture notes of that course [here](https://levinhornischer.github.io/DualityTheory/).
 * Both in the slides and in the lecture notes, you find many references to excellent further material on duality theory.